LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function:: int SUNHeuristicsBoundReduction(SUNHeuristics H, realtype hcur, realtype hnew, realtype *hconstr)

    This ensures that a step size reduction is within user-prescribed bounds.
-If a reduction is requested but no reduction is possible, this returns ``SUNHEURISTICS_CANNOT_DECREASE``, otherwise it returns ``SUNHEURISTICS_SUCCESS``.

-   Arguments:

-   * *H* -- the heuristics object.
+   :param H:  the heuristics object.
-   * *hcur* -- the step size from the previous step attempt.
+   :param hcur:  the step size from the previous step attempt.
-   * *hnew* -- the requested step size for the upcoming step attempt (e.g., from a :c:type:`SUNControl` object).
+   :param hnew:  the requested step size for the upcoming step attempt (e.g., from a :c:type:`SUNControl` object).
-   * *hconstr* (output) -- pointer to the constrained step size.
+   :param hconstr: (output)  pointer to the constrained step size.
+   :return:
+      * *SUNHEURISTICS_SUCCESS* if successful
+      * *SUNHEURISTICS_CANNOT_DECREASE*  if a reduction is requested but no reduction is possible

    Usage: